-The State Board of Community Colleges (SBCC), by and through the State Board of license in accordance with G.S.
-150B, Article 3, when a school fails to comply with the requirements of the law and the rules adopted by the State Board of Community
+The State Board of Community Colleges (SBCC), by and through the State Board of Proprietary Schools (SBPS), may suspend or revoke the license of a proprietary school license in accordance with G.S.
+150B, Article 3, when a school fails to comply with the requirements of the law and the rules adopted by the State Board of Community Colleges.